Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Chaos

-If we take the example of Section \ref{s:chaos-example}, the word of the successive winners starting from the center of the space $\mathscr{S}$ is ($32$ first letters shown, capital $c$ for better readability):

-There is some visible structure in this word, for example there are never two successive $c$ no four $a$ in a row; apart from the first three letters, the word seems constructed only with the blocs $\beta=ca$ and $\gamma=caaa$.
-However, the succession of these blocks looks somewhat random:

-To quantify the randomness of $\omega(.5,.5)$, we proceed as explained in the previous section and plot the sequence $\ell\mapsto H(P^\ell_{2^{20}}(\omega))$, obtaining the graph shown in Figure \ref{f:entropy}.
-We observe an extremely good alignment from $\ell=4$ onward, with slope $\simeq 0.229$.
+The sequence $\ell\mapsto H(P^\ell_{2^{20}}(\omega))$ is plotted in Figure \ref{f:entropy}.
+We observe an extremely good alignment from $\ell=4$ onward, with slope $\simeq 0.229$, a strong indication that $h_\mathrm{KS}(\omega(.5,.5))$ is close to this value.
 Every starting state $s$ yields very similar results, a strong numerical indication that the map $\Phi$ is chaotic, with chaotic sequences of winners.
 To check whether all states have orbits accumulating on the attractor pictured in Figure \ref{f:continuous-numeric}, we have drawn the first iterates of $\Phi$ in Figure \ref{f:iterations}.
 All orbits seem to accumulate to the attractor, which appears in fact connected (a fact that can be confirmed by topological arguments), made of a very thin curve between two arrow-shaped parts, which are exchanged by $\Phi$.

+While this is only a specific example, it was constructed from basic principles and it is possible that chaos be a quite common feature of CS Polling Dynamics.
+In order to start testing this hypothesis, we look at what happens when we let $c_X$ and $c_Z$ vary, see Figure \ref{f:entropy-param}.
+We observe that entropy is mostly concentrated in an L shaped region, where both voter types have not too high a risk aversion, and either type has not too high risk tolerance.
+However when $Z$ has high risk-aversion, moderate-high values of $c_X$ still result in positive entropy.
+This asymmetry must comes from the asymmetry of the preference profile introduced by voters of type $Y$.

+Looking at sequences of winners with various parameters show that in the upper-right square where entropy vanishes (high risk tolerance for both voter types), several different dynamics can happen: $c$ can be constantly elected or we can observe a periodic pattern involving $a$ and $c$ as winners.
+When $X$ has high risk aversion, we only observed constant election of $a$.
+When $Z$ has high risk aversion, for increasing values of $c_X$, we observe successively: constant election of $a$, periodic patterns involving $a$ and $b$, chaotic patterns involving $a$ and $b$, constant election of $b$.\\

-While this is only a specific example, it was not difficult to construct: every addition made to the example of Theorem \ref{t:continuous} has been chosen as the simplest I could think of satisfying the hypotheses of Continuity, Opportunity-driven strategies, and Political weight of full outcomes.
-To dispel the possible feeling that this is an accidental discovery, let us first look at the same example but with randomly chosen populations for all four voter types.
-The following examples complements the previous one to form a representative sample of what a quick experimental exploration revealed.
+Let us end with the influence of the preference profile.
+We look at the basic example ($c_X=c_Z=5.$) with randomly chosen weights for all four voter types.
+The following examples complements the main one to form a representative sample of what a quick experimental exploration revealed for this model.